Somersault (song): Reviews

 John Donnolly of The Digital Fix (Music) gave the song a negative review, saying; "Somersault, sounds exactly like their last single.
 There's acoustic guitar, a soul vocal (courtesy of Sia), violins, the merest hint of electronica... but the whole thing is dreadfully earnest, 'adult', polite, flat, boring, dull...
 Chill out?
 This one will go the whole hog and send you to sleep."

 Chart performance

-In May 2004, The song debuted at number 56 on the UK Singles Charts and stayed in the Top 100 for a total of 2 weeks.
+In May 2004, The song debuted at number 56 on the UK Singles Charts and stayed in the Top 100 for TWO weeks.